xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 Types.
 This support would need to be added to support ranges on UDTs based from Enumeration Data Types.
 An issue [2.3] is raised to track this.

+To support enumerators as range minimums and maximums, the values supplied in the user model needs to be converted to its code generation equivalent.

 5.2.3 Default Values
 When the type of a variable is constrained with a Range, this must affect the default initial value.
 When the attribute of a class is typed with a